Have you ever seen a post on Twitter, Instagram, or YouTube saying:

 Urgency and Countdown Timers |

-Scammers push you to act fast before thinking, common in giveaway fraud. |
+Scammers push you to act fast before thinking, which is common in giveaway fraud. |

 Unverified or Suspicious Links |